laravel/docs/collections.md

 <a name="method-range"></a>
 #### `range()` {#collection-method}

-The `range` method returns a collection containing a range of elements:
+The `range` method returns a collection containing integers between the specified range:

     $collection = collect()->range(3, 6);